 111 Stenographer's Office

-This was the office room for the entire governor's staff; a secretary, Mr. Charles Dickinson of Madison, Florida, and a stenographer, Grace Jennings, sister-in-law to the Governor.
+This was the office room for the entire governor's staff; a secretary, Mr. Charles Dickinson of Madison, Florida, and a stenographer, Grace Irene Marietta Mann, sister-in-law to the Governor.

 The large document file cabinet was in the room after 1902 and is almost completely original.
 Some of the original labels can still be seen, "W. S. Jennings Private" and "Bank Pardons."

 In this divided room you will find information about executive campaigning, inaugurations and the Office of the Governor.
 The exhibit includes memorabilia and photos from gubernatorial campaigns and the parades, speeches and parties that were part of inauguration day.

 Lawton Chiles made headlines in 1970 by campaigning for the U.S. Senate while walking 1,033 miles from Florida's Panhandle to the Keys.
 His worn-out shoes are on display.

 This room was the original Governor's Office from 1845 until 1902.
 In 1869, Lt.
 Governor William Gleason became the acting Governor when impeachment charges were filed against Governor Reed.
 However, Reed, with the help of the Leon County Sheriff, forcibly took back the Governor's Office and stationed armed guards around the clock in the hallway.

 Florida has had many forms of government each reflecting the people who lived here.
 Learn how Florida was governed by the Native Americans, as a Spanish and British colony, a United States territory and then as the 27th state of the Union.
 Artifacts representing Florida's historical periods include prehistoric arrowheads, Native American pottery and an authentic carpet bag.